Kinboshi

-It is believed that the term stems from the usage of the terms (lit: white star) to designate a bout victory, and (black star) to designate a bout defeat.
-Thus, a "gold star" designates it as a special victory.
+It is believed that the term stems from the usage of the terms lit. 'white star' (白星, shiroboshi) to designate a bout victory, and lit. 'black star' (黒星, kuroboshi) to designate a bout defeat.
+Thus a "gold star" designates a special victory.

-The word first came into popular use in the Taishō era (1912–1926), and the system of monetarily awarding a who defeated a in an official tournament began in January, 1930.
+The word first came into popular use in the Taishō era (1912–1926), and the system of monetarily awarding a who defeated a in an official tournament began in January 1930.